 When: The Mart operates on the 1st Friday of each month at the Church hall and commences at 10:30am.
+Spaces are limited so be prepared to wait for admittance from the COVID marshalls.
 See dates here

 Goods: The range of goods offered for sale includes: